inUtil-info/whin2-contrib/README.md

 ## Whin Nodes:
-When you install @inutil-labs/node-red-whin-whatsapp package, you will get several Nodes available on node-red Palette under the Network category:
+When you install @inutil-labs/node-red-whin-whatsapp package, you will get two nodes available on node-red Palette under the Network category:
 - whin-receive,
-- whin-send,
-- whin-confirm.
+- whin-send.

 These Nodes rely on a configuration Node called whin-config (not visible on the editor Palette).